djaus2/AzureSphere/README.md

-Currently the scripts do not address setting up the required Active Directory.
-Consult the Microsoft documentation for this.
-This may be added later.
+Currently the scripts do not address setting up the required Active Directory, but you are refered to the appropiate web page.
 I used my AD from my Office 365 subscription (ominmicrosft.com) for which I use my domain name (sportronics.com.au)

 Whilst these scripts are DOS Batch files, it is envisaged that a subsequent version with use Powershell.

-The scripts requires the azure CLI (Command Line Interface) to be installed as well as AzSphere
+The scripts require the azure CLI (Command Line Interface) to be installed as well as AzSphere.
+These are refered to in setup.bat